mothur/mothur.github.io/_wiki/get.sharedseqs.md

 Confusion can occur when you have a shared file with more groups than just the subset you are looking at in your venn diagram.
-For this example let\'s look at a simple shared file like:
+For this example let's look at a simple shared file like:

 Full shared file: